king-tomi/livestock_disease_detection/README.md

+### README for Alzheimer's Detection in Livestock

-# Livestock Disease Prediction System
+# Alzheimer's Detection in Livestock

 ## Overview
-This repository contains the code and resources for the Livestock Disease Prediction System, a Federated Learning-based solution to predict livestock diseases from images.
+This repository contains the code and resources for an Alzheimer's Detection System in livestock using a Federated Learning-based solution.
 The system utilizes a Graph Convolutional Network (GCN) to enhance classification accuracy.

 ## Project Description
-The project aims to develop a livestock disease prediction system that preserves data privacy and ensures efficient processing.
+The project aims to develop an Alzheimer's detection system for livestock that preserves data privacy and ensures efficient processing.
 Users can upload images of livestock through a Streamlit interface, which are then processed and transformed into graph data structures for prediction.
 The system classifies the images into different disease categories, aiding in timely and accurate disease detection.

 ## Features
 - Federated Learning model for data privacy